hasanalpzengin/Google-Translate-Quiz/readme.md

 # Google Translate Quiz Alpha 01
 ## Information
 This Program Created for Personal Usage by Hasan Alp Zengin.
 Writed with PHP, HTML and CSS.
 Used [PHPExcel Module](https://github.com/PHPOffice/PHPExcel).
+You can use this program to improve your foreign word knowledge.

 ## Usage
 You can use this program with PHP supported Apache Server.